-Kelowna is an active and lively city, surrounded by an abundance of natural beauty, in the heart of British Columbia’s wine country.
-Whether you want adventure, relaxation, shopping, nightlife or world class food and drink there is never a shortage of things to do in Kelowna.
+Kelowna is a lively city in the heart of British Columbia’s wine country and is surrounded by an abundance of natural beauty.
+Whether you want adventure, relaxation, shopping, nightlife or world-class food and drink there is never a shortage of things to do in Kelowna.

-I lived in Kelowna for a couple of years back in the 90’s and was amazed on my recent visit at how the city has grown.
-Of course growth does bring its share of downsides, like increased traffic and a sprawl of chain retailers and condos, but it still makes for an awesome vacation destination for people of all ages.
-Plus there is the convenience of being able to find absolutely anything you want or need.
+I lived in Kelowna for a couple of years in the ’90s and was amazed on my recent visit at how the city has grown.
+Of course, growth does bring its share of downsides.
+Increased traffic and a sprawl of chain retailers and condos for example.
+But it’s still an awesome vacation destination for people of all ages.
+Plus there’s the convenience of being able to find absolutely anything you want or need.

-For families there’s the soft sand and calm waters of Okanagan Lake, water parks and a ton of fun Kelowna activities and attractions.
-For couples there are lakeshore strolls, sunset cruises and beautiful resorts.
-And for groups of friends looking for adventure, nightlife and wine and craft beer tasting there is no end to the options.
+For families, there’s the soft sand and calm waters of Okanagan Lake, water parks and a ton of fun Kelowna attractions and activities.
+For couples, there are lakeshore strolls, romantic sunset cruises, and beautiful resorts.
+And for groups of friends looking for adventure, nightlife, plus local wine and craft beer tasting there’s no end to the options.

 We recently spent three weeks house sitting in this fun Okanagan city and did our best to do as many Kelowna activities as possible.
 We didn’t even come close to running out of options!
-So, if you’re thinking of making it your next holiday spot make sure to save this post full of great ideas of what to do in Kelowna next time you’re there.
+So, if you’re thinking of making this lakeside gem your next holiday spot make sure to save this post full of great ideas of what to do in Kelowna next time you’re there.

 Getting to Kelowna